Developed in Consultation with Screen Professionals with Disability

-Discover practical guides, achievable solutions and shareable resources.
-This exciting Masterclass program comprises two dedicated workshops for industry professionals both with and without disability:
+This expert Screen Access & Inclusion Masterclass program comprises workshops for industry professionals with and without disability.

 Masterclass for Screen Practitioners with Disability or who are d/Deaf

-This course has been expertly designed to boost confidence through gaining practical knowledge about navigating the screen industry.
-Learn about your rights and responsibilities and how to effectively communicate access requirements.
+Boost confidence through gaining practical knowledge about navigating the screen industry and learn about your rights and responsibilities.

 The course will include: